 - Collection and storage of customer relationship information;

 - Analyse and scrutinize transactions based on risk assessment;

 - Report suspicious transactions and cooperate with competent authorities.

 A common set of indicators (trigger events) should be used to identify suspicious transactions.
 These include the «red flags» recommended by FATF (Financial Action Task Force on Money Laundering).
 Among them are:

 - Transaction-related indicators: size, frequency and nature of transactions;

-- Indicators related to the origin of funds;
+- Indicators on the origin of funds;

-- Indicators related to geographical risks (counterparty jurisdictions).
+- Indicators on geographical risks (counterparty jurisdiction).

-- persons and organizations working in offshore zones;
+- Persons and organizations working in offshore zones;

 - Financial Instrument Markets Directive (MiFID II);